Terms and Conditions

 15.1.
 On termination of the Contract:

-(a) the Client shall immediately pay to the Supplier all of the Supplier’s outstanding unpaid invoices and interest and, in respect of Services and Goods and Materials supplied but for which no invoice has been submitted, the Supplier shall submit an invoice, which shall be payable by the Client immediately on receipt;
+(a) the Client shall immediately pay to SMC all of SMC’s outstanding unpaid invoices and interest and, in respect of Services and Goods and Materials supplied but for which no invoice has been submitted, SMC shall submit an invoice, which shall be payable by the Client immediately on receipt.

-(b) the Client shall return all of the Supplier Materials or Goods and Materials which have not been fully paid for.
+(b) the Client shall return all SMC’s Materials or Goods and Materials which have not been fully paid for.
 Until they have been returned, the Client shall be solely responsible for their safe keeping and will not use them for any purpose not connected with this Contract.

 15.3.
 Any provision of the Contract that expressly or by implication is intended to have effect after termination or expiry shall continue in full force and effect.